-Now Open: “Bakersfield SoundS: Exploring the Musical Diversity of Kern County”
+Now Open through May 19, 2023: “Bakersfield SoundS: Exploring the Musical Diversity of Kern County”

 The Historical Research Center presents Bakersfield SoundS: Exploring the Musical Diversity of Kern County, an examination of the varied musical genres, artists, and venues of Bakersfield and Kern County.

 The country music scene in Kern County, represented by that iconic “Bakersfield Sound,” often overshadows the range of music produced and performed in Bakersfield and the surrounding area.
 Jazz, blues, nu-metal, mariachi, hip-hop, opera, rock – all musical genres that historically or currently play on stages in Bakersfield’s bars, amphitheaters, and at local events – often slip through the cracks of national and regional understandings of rural California’s musical landscape.
 Bakersfield SoundS, with an emphasis on the plurality in the word “sounds,” showcases musical talent, education, and success in Kern County.

 The Bakersfield SoundS exhibit features local musicians, bands, venues, events, and educational programs that have and continue to contribute to the musical landscape of the Central Valley.
 The exhibit includes information about music groups Korn, Adema, Burning Image, Al Garcia and the Rhythm Kings and highlights Black artists including Gregory Porter and Billy Haynes and events including the Bakersfield Jazz Festival and Runner Nights Spring Concert Series at CSUB.